 - Provide drug education.
 This is an important time to provide more drug information.
 You or your doctor may provide this.
 Talk about the immediate effects and consequences of using alcohol, inhalants, cigarettes, and/or other drugs.
 Don't talk only about long-term health problems.

 Is it "getting out of hand"?

 Your teen may be having problems in school, at home, with relationships, or with the law related to substance use.
-These difficulties point to a substance use problem.
+These difficulties point to a substance use disorder.
 If you think your teen is using any substance regularly or daily—such as alcohol, cigarettes, inhalants, or other drugs—don't ignore it.
 This use is serious.
 It should not be denied or minimized.
-Frequent or regular use of a substance can quickly lead to physical or psychological dependence.
-Or your teen may already be dependent on the substance.
+Frequent or regular use of a substance can quickly lead to substance use disorder.
+Or your teen may already be physically dependent on the substance.

 To help your teen:

 - Investigate.
 Look for evidence of your teen's use.
 Review the information on ways to identify use.
 (For more information, see the Is Your Child Using Alcohol or Drugs? section of the topic Alcohol and Drug Use in Young People.)
 If you suspect a specific drug, get other information about that drug and its effects.

 - Choose a time.
 Wait until he or she is not high (intoxicated) to confront your teen about using a substance.
 Talking to someone who is high on drugs or alcohol usually does not work.
 And it may make the situation worse.

 - Ask about use.
 Find out what substances are being used.
 Ask how often, in what setting, and where your teen is getting them.
 Your teen may be very reluctant to give you all this information.

 - Have an evaluation.
 Talk with a doctor about an evaluation of your teen's substance use.
 Your teen may need treatment.
 Early treatment may prevent future alcohol and drug use problems.